 “It is a serious problem in Canada that negatively impacts physical, mental, and social health, and costs our healthcare system considerably.
 1 in 8 households in Canada is food insecure, amounting to over 4 million Canadians, including 1.15 million children, living in homes that struggle to put food on the table.”
 Proof – Food Insecurity Policy Research, 2018

 In 2017, staff at Twillingate New World Island Dinner Theatre and Waterside Fish Market began the Christmas Hamper project as a way to raise funds to feed families in need during a most vulnerable time of the year.
 Each year, 50/50 tickets are sold, and donations collected, to ensure that no family in need is left out.
-So far, we have delivered more than three hundred hampers filled with groceries and household necessities to families all throughout our beautiful region.
-This year, that need will be even greater.
+So far, we have delivered more than four hundred hampers filled with groceries and household necessities to families all throughout our beautiful region.
+Again, this year, that need will be even greater.

 If you wish to make a donation to the Christmas Hamper Project, you can email the funds directly to: